OGLE-2018-BLG-1185b : A Low-Mass Microlensing Planet Orbiting a Low-Mass Dwarf: Lens Physical Parameters by Bayesian Analysis

 where $\kappa \equiv 4G/(c^2{\rm au})=8.1439\ {\rm mas}/M_\odot$, and $\pi_{\rm S}={\rm au}/D_{\rm S}$ is the source parallax.
 From the ground-based light-curve alone, we are only able to measure $\theta_{\rm E}$ (via finite source effects), but no meaningful constraint on $\pi_{\rm E}$ (see Section 3.3).

-In order to estimate the probability distributions of $M_{\rm L}$ and $D_{\rm L}$, we conducted a Bayesian analysis with the Galactic model of Koshimoto et al. (in preparation) as a prior.
+In order to estimate the probability distributions of $M_{\rm L}$ and $D_{\rm L}$, we conducted a Bayesian analysis with the Galactic model of \citet{2021arXiv210403306K} as a prior.
 We randomly generated 50 million simulated microlensing event samples.
 Then we calculated the probability distributions for the lens physical parameters by weighting the microlensing event rate by the measured $t_{\rm E}$ and $\theta_{\rm E}$ likelihood distribution.
 It is important to note that we conducted the Bayesian analysis under the assumption that stars of all masses have an equal probability to host this planet.

 We calculated some parameters in addition to the lens physical parameters, $M_{\rm L}$ and $D_{\rm L}$.
 For instance, the lens-source proper motion in the geocentric frame, ${\bm \mu}_{\rm rel}$, is converted to that in the heliocentric frame,